dumux/dumux/examples/1ptracer/doc/_intro.md

 of the fluid phase.

 ### 1p Model
-The single phase model uses Darcy's law as the equation for the momentum conservation:
+The `OneP` model uses Darcy's law as the equation for the momentum conservation:

 ```math
 \textbf v = - \frac{\textbf K}{\mu} \left(\textbf{grad}\, p - \varrho {\textbf g} \right),